Understanding how to help

 Don’t be too directive:

-At this early stage try to avoid being too directive such as telling a young person they need to stop or go and get help.
+At this early stage try to avoid being too directive, such as telling a young person they need to stop or go and must get help.
 This is likely to create barriers to a young person seeking help and support.
-Reactive ultimatums are not usually useful either although limits and consequences can be negotiated at the right times.
+Reactive ultimatums are not usually useful either, although limits and consequences can be negotiated at the right times.

 Think about the setting and tone: